vivwang/project-proposal/README.md

 ###(Alert)
 ##Project 3- Are U Sure?
-Due in a week
+(Due in a week)

+####Description
-####My project is a keyboard which can detect the pressure when user types on keyboard.
+My project is a keyboard which can detect the pressure when user types on keyboard.
 When pressure is above a certain level, and hit send, the window pops out an alert asking if the user really want to send the message.
 Considering these functions, I defined some areas I need to explore as follow.
 * An alert when press send button
 (processing)
 * Connect pressure sensor